erickbytes/divbull/divbull.com/content/blog/3-Stocks-I-Sold-Out-of-That-Became-Multibaggers.md

 + PLTR, +408%

 I only held one share of Palantir for 6 months in 2021.
 I saw the stock constantly being discussed online and threw in $23.
 That share is now worth $124.
 Their dependency on government business contracts seemed a turn-off to me.
 I sold.
 I get that now they have the AI story as well.
 This is a promising company for sure, but I won't be purchasing shares at such a high valuation.
+At least my S&P 500 position gives me some exposure to Palantir's upside, so I caught the gains since they were added in September 2024.

 **Nobody Gets It Right Every Time**